kamrinklauschie/My-Sabbatical-2019/README.md

 - Finish a full time immersive web development bootcamp, as similar to Dev Bootcamp as possible
 - Teach myself the Adobe Creative Cloud suite, with a focus on Photoshop and Illustrator

-⏰ Why Now?
-...
-Coming soon!

 📝 About Sabbaticals
-...
-Coming soon!
+A sabbatical is traditionally defined as a "paid leave granted to a professional for study or travel, usually one year for every 7 years worked."
+The concept dates back to ancient agriculture traditions and the Biblical practice of shmita, where people are required take a year-long break after working in the fields every 7 years.
+With 11% of American companies offering unpaid sabbatical benefits, and 5% offering paid sabbatical benefits (according to the 2019 Society for Human Resource Management (SHRM) Employee Benefits Survey representing nearly 3,000 companies) and over 2 years already spent trying to work out a sabbatical with a company that didn't offer a formal program, taking one for myself seems like the best possible outcome for my career long term.

 🧯 About Burnout
 ...
 Coming soon!

+⏰ Why Now?
+Why Me?

 # CS-MBA-MEd Curriculum
-In a more ideal world, the formal education system would have a place for me to retrain and learn as a soon-to-be 30 something with a dynamic, modern set of interests, without going into absurd amounts of student debt.
-Because that world doesn't currently exist, I have created it for myself through a combination of online and in person courses, films, and activities.
+In a more ideal world, the formal education system would have a place for me to retrain as a near 30 something with a dynamic, modern set of interests, without going into absurd amounts of student debt.
+Because that world doesn't currently exist, I have created the curriculum and structure of my dreams for myself through a combination of online and in person courses, films, travel, and activities.

 Key
 - ✅Completed, finished, done-zo!